ogarreche/XAI_metrics/README.md

 Inside the Robustness folder, firts run the code: threshold_CIC.py to generate a csv file.
 Then run analyze_threshold_CIC_LIME.py to generate the Robustness Sensitivity graph. and run the program RF_SHAP_CIC_bar.ipynb to generate the robustness bar graphs.

 Main Insights:

+-LIME performs better than SHAP for the NSL-KDD dataset, bringing more exposure to the biased feature.
+On the other hand, LIME performs worse than SHAP for CICIDS-2017 and RoEduNet-SIMARGL2021 datasets with fewer occurrences of the biased feature.
+Overall, SHAP technique performed better than LIME for two of the three datasets selected for this study in this experiment.

+-Overall, although LIME and SHAP are both vulnerable to such attacks starting at a certain threshold, our experiments show that LIME is slightly more robust since its initial threshold towards attacks of this kind being higher compared to SHAP.

 4. Efficiency

 The efficiency of an XAI method can be